visioncortex/SymCode/symcode/doc/symcode.md

 ![Acute32 subset](img/alphabet1.png)

-This symbol subset is in fact the first prototype alphabet that we used to test and debug the most basic version of the scanner.
+This symbol subset is in fact the first prototype alphabet that we used to test and debug the earliest versions of the scanner.

 In early stage of development, we defined the symbol traces using only three comparisons (shape/weight analyses), namely vertical, horizontal, and diagonal comparisons.